WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 4. Preterm Regional and Global Estimates
 - <b>".csv"</b> files containing Preterm birth regional and global estimates, for 12 different regional groupings.

+5. LBW covariates
+- These are the covariates used for the LBW estimates where were: gross national income per person purchasing power parity (GNI) (constant 2017 international $), prevalence of underweight among female adults, adult female literacy rate, modern contraception prevalence rate and percentage urban population.
+These are included as <b>".csv"</b> and <b>".rds"</b> files.

+6. LBWfinalDatabase
+- This is the final database used for the modelling of the LBW estimates, after inclusion and exclusion criteria were applied.

+7. PretermfinalDatabase
+- This is the final database used for the modelling of the Preterm birth estimates, after inclusion and exclusion criteria were applied.

 ### Set-up
 For the chosen estimate:
 1. Open the "0.loadPackages.R" file, and ensure all packages are installed.